 When customers search for a business on Google, your Business Profile may appear in their search results.
 Factors like search relevance, shopper distance, and your chain’s prominence determines whether your chain’s information appears when a customer searches for a business.

 The information your Business Profile displays for your chain may include:

 - Short summary of your business

-A verified Google My Business account helps control the number of duplicate Business Profiles that display for your business.
+A verified Business Profile helps control the number of duplicate profiles that display for your business.
 Although most duplicates will be resolved during the bulk verification process, you can also flag business profiles for removal.

 Manage your Business Profile

-- Claim a Business Profile that’s already on Google Maps: If someone else owns your business or you want to transfer ownership of your listing, you can request a transfer.
-You can also add new members to manage your business listing.
+- Claim a Business Profile that’s already on Google Maps: If someone else owns your business or you want to transfer ownership of your profile, you can request a transfer.
+You can also add new members to manage your Business Profile.

 - Create profiles for chains with future open dates: Businesses set to open within 90 days are able to create and verify Business Profiles.
 Learn more about how to add a business before it opens.

 - Verify locations in bulk: Chains with more than 10 locations can instantly update and verify all of their Business Profiles with a single spreadsheet upload.